 - Habit Cue Categories.

 Duhigg does a great job writing this book.
-He gives clear scientific evidence and explains the impact a single person can have on the wider community, as seen in the civil rights movement.
+He gives clear scientific evidence and explains how a single person can impact the wider community, as seen in the civil rights movement.
 The real-life stories that emerge from this book make it a captivating read.
-Towards the end of the book, we must note that we list some points to change our habits.
+Toward the end of the book, we must note that we list some points to change our habits.
 Although brief, they do provide some value.
 Don’t miss it!

 Author: Charles Duhigg

 8. Mini Habits

 Mini Habits is popular psychology research about building new habits.
 Stephen Guise is a best-selling author and entrepreneur.
 He wanted to lose weight, work, read, and write more.
 But he found his efforts sporadic, and his results were nonexistent.
 So he took it upon himself to learn more about neuroscience, behavioral psychology, and cognitive psychology.

 After a few months, he took what he learned and applied it to his own life.
 Then he took all that and shared a few of his books.
 It’s also funny and entertaining to read this book.
 He does a great job of bringing these complex scientific articles into Layman’s terms and making them exciting to read.

 Many weight loss education tends to fail to include the psychological side.
 So the author talks about the emotional side of weight loss.
 He talks about mindset and the importance of mindset.
 So don’t miss the valuable things and experiments if you want to lose weight and discover your Willpower.